 A blog without comment is like bread without butter.
 Therefore WordPress comes with its built-in comment system that allows anyone to interact with your content.
 When you will get lots of comments it may become tough for you to view and moderate all comments.

-In WordPress, you can see all your comments in one place by clicking on the comments menu in WordPress then moderate comments easily.
+In WordPress, you can see all your comments in one place by clicking on the comments menu in WordPress then moderating comments easily.

-On the comments page, you will found four different tabs – all comments, pending, approved, spam, and trash.
+On the comments page, you will find four different tabs – all comments, pending, approved, spam, and trash.
 Comments that need approval will appear under the Pending tab.

 To approve a comment, move your mouse over the comment and you will see actions appear below the comment.
 Click on Approve to make content visible publicly.
 You can also reply to one comment by clicking on the reply link.
 If you give a reply to any comment, that comment will be approved automatically.